-This time of year, I needed to buy most of my flowers, but I still had plenty of greens to use in the garden, see what I harvested below.
+This time of year, I needed to buy most of my flowers, but I still had plenty of greens in the garden, I harvested sprigs of sage, thyme, bay, hebe, dusty miller and rose hips.

 Finally, I decided to try the Utterly Deadly Southern Pecan Pie baked in a Cast Iron Pan, using rum instead of bourbon, and let me tell you, my kitchen smells divine.